Google Ads, has so much information available for you to analyze.

 Therefore, for this search, there are seven possible positions on the first page for this search result.
-The highest position is 1 and the lowest is 7.
+The highest position is one and the lowest is seven.
 Depending on your targeted search terms. trying to bid to land the first position can be very expensive, so I recommend (at the very least) being between the second and fourth position on desktop.

 Mobile, however, will display fewer ads on their search results page, so I would recommend being between the first and third position.
 Keep in mind, however, that this is an average, so you might show up in the first position one time and the third position another time.

 To improve Average Position, I recommend starting at the keyword level, organize your data by Average Position from lowest to highest, and see if you can raise your Maximum CPC bid to show up higher.

 However, keep in mind that the higher you raise your Max CPC bid will make your daily budget run out faster, so you may also need to increase your spend.
 If you can’t, I recommend diving into your Search Impression Share and Quality Score metrics to see whether you can improve anything there.

 If you aren’t sure what Impression Share and Quality score are, don’t worry — we are going to review that later!

 Also pretty obvious, Conversions show you how often someone converts from your ads.
 However, Google doesn’t know what your goal conversions are; this means that you will need to set them up manually for Google to track when someone converts.

 I highly recommend creating at least a Form Lead and Call Lead conversion.
 That way if someone clicks on your ad and fills out a form on your website, you’ll be able to effectively track your Return on Investment (ROI) for your ad spending.

 To see what a good CTR is for your industry, check out this blog!